wkalt/dp3/README.md

 dp3 is an experimental database for management of multimodal log data, such as logs produced by sensors and internal processing logic on robots.

-It is under development as a class project in Joe Hellerstein's CS286 class at UC Berkeley and is not suitable for production usage.
+It is under active development and not suitable for production use.
+For details on the motivation and architecture see the [paper](./doc/paper/paper.pdf).

 ## Quickstart